whitemike889/dagger/tutorial/05-abstraction-for-output.md

 >     constructors, they can have parameters: those parameters are their
 >     dependencies.
 > *   [`@Provides`] methods can contain arbitrary code as long as they return an
 >     instance of the provided type.
-They need not create a new instance on each
+They do not need to create a new instance
->     invocation.
+>     on each invocation.
 >     *   This highlights an important aspect of Dagger (and dependency
 >         injection as a whole): when a type is requested, whether or not a new
 >         instance is created to satisfy that request is an implementation